nirvdrum/nirvdrum.com/_posts/2010-03-24-taking-full-canvas-screenshots-in-windows.markdown

     {
         MINMAXINFO* minMaxInfo = (MINMAXINFO*) lParam;

-        // ptMaxTrackSize corresponds to the screen's virtual coordinates.
+        // ptMaxTrackSize corresponds to the screen's virtual dimensions.
         // MAX_WIDTH and MAX_HEIGHT should be the width and height of the window allowing the full
         // canvas to be displayed without scrollbars.
 This is application dependent. minMaxInfo->ptMaxTrackSize.x = MAX_WIDTH;